 For each question, just hit on the link-word(s) to find the answer.

 [Most of these items are not original with DIO.
-Those that might be (several most probably aren't) are asterisked.]
+Those that are or might be (several most probably aren't) are asterisked.]

 What is the nearest star to us?

 *How does one crudely measure the difficulty of a shot in a game of pool, as a function of distances and angle?

 What's got twelve inches, and a foot on both sides?